-- How to groom a dog at home?
+- How to groom a dog at home

-- Build an ongoing relationship with the affiliate program manager of the sellers and merchants to learn more about what works for other affiliates in their network, stay on top of new creative and messaging that’s available
+- Build an ongoing relationship with the affiliate program manager of the sellers and merchants to learn more about what works for other associates in their network, stay on top of new creative and messaging that’s available

-- Add social media accounts to build your site
+- Add social media accounts

 7. Measure What’s Working!

-In terms of ongoing maintenance, you should also spend a little bit of time monitoring what’s happening with your site and if there are any significant changes with your affiliate sellers/merchants on the program side.
+In terms of ongoing maintenance, you should also spend a little bit of time monitoring what’s happening with your site and if there are any significant changes with your affiliate sellers/associates on the program side.

 - The best dog coats for rain